This page last modified 2012 December 17

 - Upgradeability.
 Do you want a telescope that is upgradeable when you become more experienced and/or have more funds available?

 - Astro targets of interest.
-The requirements for observing detail on the Moon and bright planets are different to those for detecting faint fuzzies.
+The requirements for observing detail on the Moon and bright planets are different to those for detecting faint deep sky objects.

 - Astrophotography.
-If you want to attempt anything other than very short exposures, you will need a good equatorial mount with an RA drive at the very least.
+If you want to attempt anything other than very short exposures, you will need a good motorised equatorial mount at the very least.

 I give more detailed advice on this in my book AstroFAQs

 A frequent question is "What is a good brand name?"
 Frequently a telescope from a manufacturer is branded by different companies, but is essentially the same telescope in different "livery"; in such circumstances, one cannot recommend one brand over another.
-For example, I acquired an Orion Short Tube 80 (without a mount) for my son.
-This same telescope, manufactured by the Chinese company Synta, is also sold (mounted on a small equatorial) in the UK as the Celestron Firstscope 80 EQ WA, the Helios StarTravel 80 and the Skywatcher StarTravel 80.
-Most of the telescopes that are targeted at beginners are of Far Eastern — usually Chinese or Taiwanese — manufacture, including those from the US "big three" (Celestron, Meade and Orion) and those (e.g. Tasco, Bushnell) that are usually distributed through non-specialist retailers.
+For example, the Orion Short Tube 80 is the same telescope, manufactured by the Chinese company Synta, as the Celestron Firstscope 80 EQ WA, the Helios StarTravel 80 and the Skywatcher StarTravel 80.
+Nowadays, almost all of the telescopes that are intended beginners are of Far Eastern — usually Chinese or Taiwanese — manufacture, including those from the US "big three" (Celestron, Meade and Orion) and those (e.g. Tasco, Bushnell) that are usually distributed through non-specialist retailers like department stores and camera shops.
 The quality of these telescopes is variable; within the same model there is often a range of quality, hence it is impossible to categorise such telescopes as "good" or "bad".
 However, in the last few years improvements in the manufacturing processes have resulted in a general increase in quality and consistency and these instruments can offer excellent value for money.

-This makes no pretence to be a definitive list of good telescopes.
+This makes no pretence to be a definitive list of good telescopes, but all equipment on it is stuff that I have used and, in some cases, still own.
 It

 represents my opinion of good value-for-money telescopes in each price range.